Palm Partnership Training ™ – Get Results You Can Use!

 Leg Yielding…In a head-to-tail line, ask the horse to leg yield the right side of the trail by using your left leg aid.
 Once at the trail’s right edge, go forward, then yield back the other way.
 Do these maneuvers in short segments and be sure to repeat in both directions.

-Transitions… To go along with short segments of yielding, mix in simple transitions in the trail ride to teach the horse to keep his interest and attention on you.
+Transitions… To go along with short segments of yielding, mix in simple transitions in the trail ride to teach the horse to maintain interest and attention on you.
 Examples of simple transitions to incorporate include: walk to trot; trot to walk; walk to lengthening walk, trot to lengthening trot to slow trot.
 The emphasis of this training is based on the theory that the more the rider does short segments, changes the horse’s position, rides in pairs, yields, and does simple transitions; the more the horse concentrates on the rider rather than following his herd instincts.

 While practicing these trail training lessons, keep these safety precautions in mind: